mrcycling/modx-static-page-generator/README.md

 Need to create homepage/index file, can not use default resource #1 supplied with MODX, as that defaults to index.php and will not create an index.html file for use on the static website.

-There is a bug when creating a new html file.
-When the reource is saved for the first time, Wayfinder will not add the new page into the navigation system.
-The resource needs to be saved a second time and then the new page will appear in the navgiation tree.